 We loved the beautiful illustrations of London and Ireland in Miroslav Sasek’s This is Series: This is London and This is Ireland.
 These books gave us a peek into the sights and daily life in contrasting parts of the U.K.

-The Magic Tree House obsession continues.
-We read at least one of these books each week with our Europe unit.
-I can’t say enough about how engaging these books are, especially with such a variety based in Europe.
-They have inspired such an interest in other places and times with my oldest.
+They have inspired a great interest in other places and times with my oldest.
 He enjoys reading them himself and listening on cd, and they are easy and quick read-alouds for me.

 Book 15 Viking Ships at Sunrise we see Jack and Annie travel back to Ancient Ireland during the Viking invasion.
 This was an especially exciting trip, and the Fact Tracker companion, Vikings, gave us a closer look at the actual events, ships, and gear worn by the Vikings.